roseswe/conky-osl/README.md

     mkdir -p ~/.config/conky
     cp conky-osl.conf ~/.config/conky/conky.conf        ## new style, works with openSUSE Leap 15.5 conky version

+    ./chg_lan.sh                                        ## automatic setup with version 1.2++

+Example chg_lan.sh run:

+    $ ./chg_lan.sh
+    Found interface enxd09466f5977f

 ## Network Monitoring

 The network statistics are currently hard coded (eth0).
 So if you have an other interface you must adapt (e.g sed) this to your environment!
-For a quick fix we provide the shell script "chg_lan.sh" that changes eth0 to your first available interface.
+For a quick fix we provide the shell script `chg_lan.sh` that changes eth0 to your first available interface.
 The script creates a new file `conky-osl-fixedlan.conf` that can be used.
+The created script will be automatically be copied to the conky config file folder.

 ## Running Conky